OpenMaine/maineballot/_posts/2019-01-01-test-this-loop.md

 Passing this question would allow the state to borrow $30 million to improve water quality.

 ## Ballot question
-“Do you favor a $30,000,000 bond issue to improve water quality, support the planning and construction of wastewater treatment facilities and assist homeowners whose homes are served by substandard or malfunctioning wastewater treatment systems? ”[^2]
+“Do you favor a $30,000,000 bond issue to improve water quality, support the planning and construction of wastewater treatment facilities and assist homeowners whose homes are served by substandard or malfunctioning wastewater treatment systems?”[^2]

 {% include yes-no-table.html %}